iofun/treehouse/README.md

 # spaceboard

-A distributed blackboard spawning Linux® daemons inside [Singularity](https://github.com/sylabs/singularity) containers managed by [Luerl](https://github.com/rvirding/luerl) processes that over time grow into other units; nodes provide granular unit control with in `exp` clusters.
+A distributed blackboard spawning Linux® daemons inside [Singularity](https://github.com/sylabs/singularity) containers managed by [Luerl](https://github.com/rvirding/luerl) processes that over time grow into other units; nodes provide granular unit control with in clusters.

 ## Community
 Spacebeam is a multidisciplinary open-source research & development community that conducts work on distributed systems, artificial intelligence and high-performance computing.